iOS 13 has a nasty location privacy bug

 There’s a lot to love about Apple’s new iOS 13 operating system, which launched yesterday and ships on the new iPhone 11 and iPhone 11 Pro.
 However, we’ve spotted a nasty location privacy bug users should be aware of.
 It appears iOS 13 is not respecting the “Location” privacy setting users select for certain apps.

-In the video below you can see we try to tell iOS 13 to never allow Facebook to access our location, but iOS 13 doesn’t honor this setting, instead changing it back to “Ask Next Time” no matter how many times we attempt to select “Never.”
+In the video below, you can see we try to tell iOS 13 to never allow Facebook to access our location, but iOS 13 doesn’t honor this setting, instead changing it back to “Ask Next Time” no matter how many times we attempt to select “Never.”

 To be clear, this does not seem to be a Facebook app bug–it does appear to be a bug with iOS 13 itself.
 We’ve discovered other apps where this same problem occurs.
 However, there are just as many apps where iOS 13’s location privacy settings work as they should.